 Violent men are violent in their relationships because they are stressed.

-Like alcohol, drugs, unemployment or low educational levels, stress is often used as an excuse for Domestic and Family violence.
+Like alcohol, drugs, unemployment or low educational levels, stress is often used as an excuse for Relationship Violence.
 Nothing, though, excuses or justifies violence against women and children: against anyone.
 Most people who are stressed are not violent.